By: Chris Lockwood, PhD, CSCS

-In fact, in a recent systematic review, researchers concluded that supplementation with BCAAs prior to or during endurance exercise reduces fatigue, perceived effort, muscle damage, and pain sensation, increases the anabolic response to exercise, and improves recovery and the immune system response to exercise.
+In fact, in a recent systematic review, researchers concluded that supplementation with BCAA pre workout supplements prior or during endurance exercise reduces fatigue, perceived effort, muscle damage, and pain sensation, increases the anabolic response to exercise, and improves recovery and the immune system response to exercise.
 [Salinas-Garcia ME et al. Nutr Hosp 2015;31:577-89.]

 About Chris Lockwood